 These talks are all about hope.
 They tell about people caring for each other, overcoming violence, and helping others reach their full potential.
 You can start with any of them.
 (The order doesn't matter.)
 Just click the links in the list below.

-These questions are also available in pdf form for teachers.
+These questions (except for Practice 3, which was added much later) are also available in pdf form for teachers.
 See the Beginning Lesson Plans section of ESL Lesson Plans.

 How do you react to difficulty and failure?
 Are you willing to work harder with the hope of doing better?
 Does it help?
 Can you change that ‘C’ into an ‘A’ if you keep studying?